johnmcfarlane/papers/c++/error-handling.md

     return std::nullopt;
   }

-  constexpr auto lookup_table = "ABCDEFGHIJKLMNOPQRSTUVWXYZ";
-  return lookup_table[number - min_number];
+  return char(number - min_number + 'A');
 }
 ```

-The code is now likely to be slower to comprehend, compile and execute.
+The code is now likely to be slower to comprehend, to compile and to execute.
 The API is more difficult to use and the user is encouraged to deal at run-time
 with bugs which should simply have been removed.
 In general, wide contracts are the wrong choice for components of any
 fully-digital automated system.

 But when a human is in the loop, a wide contract is an essential UI feature.
-Humans often require feedback in order to correct mistakes.
+Humans often require feedback in order to identify mistakes.
-We consider two contracts which involve a human at run-time:
+Humans participate in two contracts related to running programs:

 * the program user in the End User Contract, and
 * the engineer in the Test User Contract.

-However, the Test User Contract — ever enigmatic — relies on the narrowness of
+Paradoxically, the Test User Contract relies on the narrowness of
 the C++ API Contract in order to provide a wide contract of its own.
 Thus by widening a C++ API Contract,
 the contract author impedes the engineer's ability to identify bugs.